-- 4. Rationale: Discussion of the scientific rationale and data, including with the therapeutic candidate, that supports its use in the target disease or injury and for the patient population in which initial testing will occur and the intended treatment population. - 5.
-Completed Preclinical Studies Summary: Tabular summary of completed preclinical studies and description of study outcomes. - 6.
-Previous Clinical Experience Summary: Tabular summary of completed or ongoing clinical studies with the proposed or related product (if applicable). - 7.
-Risk/Benefit Profile: Risk/benefit profile and draft of the Investigator's Brochure (if available provide in Uploads section). - 8.
-Timeline in Gantt-Like Format: Timeline of all activities required to achieve the project/PA objective. - Project Plan to Achieve the Program Announcement Objective: Description of planned activities to achieve the project and PA objective (this should annotate the Gantt chart). - 10.
-Planned IND-enabling Studies: Tabular summary of planned IND-enabling studies and expected outcomes that support moving forward with the project. - 11.
-FDA Correspondence: Summary of relevant FDA comments, plan for addressing FDA comments, and official FDA meeting minutes and/or FDA correspondence relevant to the proposed project. - 12.
-Manufacturing Summary: Manufacturing plan synopsis. - 13.
-Clinical Protocol: Clinical protocol synopsis.
-If available provide draft of protocol in Uploads section. - 14.
-Operational Plan: Clinical operations plan, if clinical trial initiation activities are proposed. - 15.
-Financial Contingency Plan: Potential risks, mitigation strategies, and associated costs, including a description of a viable source to cover these costs (other than CIRM and not including co-funding). - 16.
-Team Organization: Team qualifications, structure, leadership, and communications plan. - 17.
-Resources and Environment: Resources available to the project and environment. - 18.
-References contribute to the scientific development or execution of the project in a substantive, measurable way and who is expected to: (a) receive or has been promised income, or anything else of value, of \$10,000 or more per year for his or her contribution to the project or (b) contribute one percent (1%) or more effort to the proposed project.
-"Key Personnel" does not include a person who is expected to be involved in the proposed project but who does not satisfy conditions (1) or (2).
+- 7. Completed Preclinical Studies Summary: Tabular summary of completed preclinical studies and description of study outcomes. - 8.
+Previous Clinical Experience Summary: Tabular summary of clinical data with the therapeutic (or related) candidate and description of study outcomes.
+(Leave blank if the proposed product has not been previously tested or utilized in patients.) - Risk/Benefit Profile: Risk/benefit profile and draft of the Investigator's Brochure, if available. - 10.
+Timeline in Gantt-Like Format - 11.
+Project Plan to Achieve the Program Announcement Objective: Describe the activities that will be conducted to achieve the project and PA objectives (this should annotate the Gantt chart).
+Clearly delineate whether CIRM funds are requested for each specific activity and where each activity will be conducted. - 12.
+Planned IND-enabling Studies: Tabular summary of planned IND-enabling studies and expected outcomes. - 13.
+FDA Correspondence: Summary of relevant FDA comments and discussions; plan for addressing FDA comments; and relevant official FDA meeting minutes and/or FDA correspondence. - 14.
+Manufacturing Summary: Provide the manufacturing plan synopsis. - 15.
+Clinical Protocol: Provide the Clinical protocol synopsis and draft of the full clinical protocol, if available. - 16.
+Operational Plan: Provide the clinical operations plan for the subsequent clinical trial, if clinical trial initiation activities are proposed. - 17.
+Financial Contingency Plan: Describe potential risks, mitigation strategies, and associated costs, including a description of a viable source to cover these costs (other than CIRM and not including co-funding) to the timeline. - 18.
+Team Organization: Describe team qualifications, structure, leadership, and communications plan. - Resources and Environment: Describe resources available to the project and environment. - 20.
+References